lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 # Use Nextflow for Pipelines

+Nextflow is a reactive workflow framework (tools, runtime & bioinformatics DSL) for writing data-intensive, scalable pipeline jobs
+- The global community of Nextflow users is growing rapidly and is at *'over 100,000 collaborating scientists'*
+   - data is from the Seqera.io website as of July 2024
+   - JOIN the Nextflow community - [link](https://community.seqera.io/c/nextflow/5)
-Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipeline jobs.
-Nextflow pipelines can be run on GCP or many other providers (AWS, Slurm, etc...)
+- Nextflow pipelines can be run on GCP or many other providers (AWS, Azure, HPC, Slurm, etc...)

-### What is...& Why do this
-- USE the Nextflow pipeline language, tools and runtime to define and run your analysis workflow at scale by writing your code with a bioinformatics DSL.
    - REVIEW core Nextflow features - [link](https://www.nextflow.io/index.html#Features)

-   - JOIN the Nextflow community - [link](https://community.seqera.io/c/nextflow/5)
+### What are Nextflow Pipelines
 - RUN Nextflow pipelines as configurable jobs on GCP using a variety of GCP services:
    - Quick tests: Run jobs on directly on **cloud shell** or a **single Compute Engine VM**
    - Scaled pipelines: Run jobs on an **elastic cluster of Compute Engine VMs** using the **Google Cloud Batch API**